 And at this point, as often happens when I write, I have to ask myself: What do you think you're doing, trying to explain the mystery of suffering and the Redemption in a puny little blogpost?

 I do realize I haven't done that.
-Steve makes no such claim in his excellent article, either.
-But do read it, do turn it over in your mind, and do let me know what you think.
+But do turn it over in your mind, and do let me know what you think.